The Bancroft School

 Academic, communication, social and vocational goals are all addressed through an individualized blend of 1:1, group, and incidental teaching.
 At Bancroft, we view all instruction as ongoing and something that occurs across various educational and community-based environments.

-At Bancroft, our team of Board Certified Behavior Analysts (BCBAs) applies Applied Behavior Analysis (ABA) therapy techniques to bring about meaningful and positive change in behavior, as well as improvement in classroom learning, communication, social and familial relationships, play and recreation, life skills and self-care.
-Behavior analysts are integrated into every classroom and throughout the pediatric residential continuum to ensure every student benefits from consistent on-site therapy.
+At Bancroft, our team of Board Certified Behavior Analysts (BCBAs) use Applied Behavior Analysis (ABA) therapy techniques to bring about meaningful and positive change in behavior, as well as improvement in classroom learning, communication, social and familial relationships, play and recreation, life skills and self-care.
+Behavior analysts are integrated into every classroom and throughout the pediatric residential programs to ensure every student benefits from consistent on-site therapy.

 Our classrooms and programs use current technology to ensure each child is able to communicate and interact with the world around them.
 We utilize SMARTBoards, specialized mobile apps and tools for vocational training, such as a cash register, to ensure students get the most out of their learning experience.